tonmoydeb404/track-taka/readme.md

 # Track Taka - Expense Tracker

-a expense tracker application to help you in daily life money management. basically it helps you to track your regular expenses & incomes. so at the end of the month you can easily get summry of your monthly expense.
-**track taka** app builds with React JS & IndexedDB database. also there is a firebase intregation for making backups of your data but this is optional.
-PWA - Progressive Web App feature also enabled so you can use this app in offline mode too and install this web application to your device like any other native apps.
+An expense tracker application to help you in daily life money management.
+It allows you to track your regular expenses & income. so at the end of the month, you can quickly get a summary of your monthly expense.
+Track Taka app builds with React JS & IndexedDB database. also, there is a firebase integration for making backups of your data but this is optional.
+PWA - Progressive Web App feature also enabled so you can use this app in offline mode too and install this web application to your device like any other native app.

 **live link:** [https://track-taka.netlify.app](https://track-taka.netlify.app)

 ### Features

-- Manage Transections
+- Manage your daily transactions
+- Transactions dashboard to get a quick overview.
+- Install like any other app on any platform
-- Offline Support
+- Offline support
-- Backup & Restore Option
+- Backup or Import transactions

 ### Tech Stacks